-Croce is made from six clones of Sangiovese and a tiny bit of Canaiolo, grown in the heart of Chianti Classico.
+Croce is made from six clones of Sangiovese, grown in the heart of Chianti Classico.
 The grapes are harvested in early fall, and vinified in stainless steel tanks at a controlled temperature.
-The wine ages fifteen to eighteen months in Slavonian oak barrels (50 hectoliters in capacity) and French oak (second use) and twelve months in bottle before release.
+The wine ages fifteen months in Slavonian oak barrels (50 hectoliters in capacity) and French oak (second use) and six months in bottle before release.

 Wine exported to

 Most recent awards

 - 2014 | Wine Advocate91